Travel guide

 Photo: Ehsan Haque · Pexels

-City break 5-7 days 3 GB Rio + Sao Paulo, hotel WiFi
+City break 5-7 days 3 GB Rio + Sao Paulo, Wi-Fi at the hotel at night

-Remote work 1 month 20 GB or unlimited Video calls and hotspot
+Remote work / nomad 1 month or more 20 GB or high data plan Video calls, hotspot, and daily work from mobile

-You can buy a prepaid Vivo or Claro chip in Brazil, but it involves paperwork, queues, and sometimes a local CPF: passport, sometimes a CPF (local tax ID number), and queuing in a store with your improvised Portuguese.
-A travel eSIM saves you all that: you install it before you leave, and when you land, you just activate the data.
+You can buy a prepaid SIM card from Vivo or Claro directly in Brazil, but it involves paperwork, queues, and sometimes a local CPF: passport, sometimes a CPF (the Brazilian tax number), and queuing in a store with your improvised Portuguese on the first day of your trip.
+The travel eSIM saves you all that: you install it before leaving home, with Wi-Fi, and when you land, you just have to activate the data.

-Local prepaid can be slightly cheaper for very long stays, but you lose time, support in your language, and the convenience of having everything ready.
-For most travelers, the balance tips towards eSIM, just as it does when comparing eSIM and local prepaid SIMs in any destination.
-And if you're traveling through several South American countries, it becomes even more advantageous.
+Local prepaid may be slightly cheaper for very long stays, but you lose time, support in your language, and the convenience of having everything ready before boarding the plane.
+The complete comparison of eSIM vs. roaming helps you decide if it's worth activating your usual operator's roaming or buying a specific profile for Brazil.
+For most, the balance tips towards the eSIM, and if you're going to move around several South American countries, it gains even more weight.

 How to activate it upon arrival in Brazil